Why are disordered eating and dieting dangerous?

 The risks associated with disordered eating are severe.
 People with disordered eating may experience:

-- A clinical eating disorder (Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder or Eating Disorder Otherwise Not Specified)
+- A clinical eating disorder (Anorexia Nervosa, Bulimia Nervosa, Binge Eating or Other Specified Feeding and Eating Disorders (OSFED))

 - Weight gain

-- Osteoporosis – a condition that can lead to human bones becoming fragile and easy to fracture
+- Osteoporosis - a condition that leads to bones becoming fragile and easily fractured

 - Fatigue and poor sleep quality